jschwarz98/Studienarbeit-OCR/README.md

 ## About The Project

 This app was developed alongside our project-thesis for OCR (optical character recognition).
 The goal within the time we were given was to create a simple app, which allows the user to read text within images.
 These images come from either their gallery or their camera.
+Currently only Android devices are fully supported.
+This is because this projects relies on the [react-native-tesseract-ocr](https://github.com/jonathanpalma/react-native-tesseract-ocr) project, which does not fully support iOS yet.

 ### Built with